- Search The Registry

 - About Us

 - My Account

-It has been active as a jazz showcase and, under the name "The Lighthouse", was one of the central West Coast jazz clubs from the 1950s through the late 1970s.
+It has been active as a jazz showcase and, under the name "The Lighthouse," was one of the central West Coast jazz clubs from the 1950s through the late 1970s.
 In addition to jazz, music of many different genres, from reggae to rock, is now heard at the venue.
-It started out as a restaurant called "Verpilate's" and in 1934, and it was converted into "The Lighthouse", a bar, in 1940 ("Café" was added to the official name only when the business was sold in 1981).
+It started as a restaurant called "Verpilate's" in 1934, and it was converted into "The Lighthouse," a bar, in 1940 ("Café" was added to the official name only when the business was sold in 1981).

 The club first began showcasing jazz music in the summer of 1949, when owner bassist/band leader Howard Rumsey began a recurring Sunday jam session on a trial basis.
 The experiment was a success.
 Rumsey soon became club manager and put together a house band called the Lighthouse All-Stars.
 While the club also hosted visiting groups, the Lighthouse All-Stars became a noted ensemble in its own right, which had among its guest musicians Chet Baker, Gerry Mulligan, and Miles Davis.
 The longest-running members of the Lighthouse All-Stars were Bob Cooper, Conte Candoli, and Stan Levey.
 West Coast jazz supporters Shorty Rogers, Richie Kamuca, Bill Holman, Bud Shank, Shelly Manne, and Jimmy Giuffre were also regulars in the early days.
 Max Roach was the regular drummer for a while in 1953.